 I have tons of recipes marked to try.
-But for now I want to share the 2 dishes that are my favorites so far.
+For now I want to share the 2 dishes that are my favorites so far.
 The Sweet Potato BBQ Bowl and the Eggplant Chickpea Puttanesca.

 The Sweet Potato BBQ is absolutely brilliant.
 I can’t wait to have it again.
 We had it plain and in buns with some cole slaw and it was great both ways.
 I shredded a combination of white and orange sweet potatoes.